 These two initiatives are built on several assumptions about how Democracy Fund can contribute to the elections and voting field, and where our investments can complement work that is happening on the ground and through other funding partners:

 - We believe that robust election administration and election administrators are the last line of defense against authoritarianism.
 Over the past seven years, we have supported trainings, tools, convenings, and research to professionalize the field of election administration.
 We will now shift our focus to combatting the politicization of the profession through stable funding and staffing for election administration.
 When election administrators are well-funded and well-trained, they can expand access to voting and prevent attempts at election sabotage.

 - Communities must have the power they need to elect leaders who represent their interests and influence government to be responsive to their needs.
 Organizers working in communities of color often lack year-round funding to build organizational capacity and conduct essential organizing that would enable sustained political power.
 Grassroots organizing that centers communities of color needs year-round support that allows them to build sustained momentum for participation in civic life, issue advocacy, and elections.

 - More transformative changes are necessary to equalize voters’ power and address the fairness and legitimacy of the election system.
 Even when people successfully vote, anti-majoritarian structures can reduce their voting power based on where they live.
 Until we unrig the election system, it is impossible to describe our political system as representing the will of the majority.
-While we pursue these structural changes, we must advance proactive reforms that expand voting rights and support defensive advocacy to prevent policies that further restrict voting access.
+While we pursue these structural changes, we must ensure voting rights continue to expand.

 Some changes you will see in our elections funding